manyoso/haltt4llm/README.md

 that training alpaca on test taking in this format would provide a modest boost to the score.

 The amazing standout is the new GP4All model which was trained on ~800k new prompts generated from GPT-3.5 output.
 In fact, this model is outscoring GPT-3.5 itself on the real trivia set by a wide margin and still managing to finish second in the fake hallucination test with a very respectable 74.16% correct!

+Another shocking finding is the TruthfulQA scores.
+This was a test written in part by OpenAI and so I would have expected the OpenAI models to do well here.
+While GPT-3.5 was the most comfortable admitting uncertainty by a wide margin, the real stars were Llama and GPT4All!
+No idea why Alpaca Lora which is based on the Llama base model would fare so poorly, but it does at least on my tests.
+Hypothesis is that GPT-3.5 was trained to pass this TruthfulQA by admitting uncertainty in part.

 In the future it will be interesting to see how GPT-4 fares in comparison to GPT-3.5 with this test.
 Also, would be nice to establish a baseline for